Anti-NMDA Receptor Encephalitis clinical trials at UCSF

 1 research study open to eligible people

-Anti-NMDA receptor encephalitis is a disease where the body's immune system attacks the brain.
-UCSF is studying a drug called Satralizumab to see if it helps people with this condition.
-The trial looks at how safe and effective the drug is for patients.
+Anti-NMDA receptor encephalitis is a disorder where the immune system mistakenly attacks the brain.
+UCSF is researching the potential of Satralizumab to treat people with this disorder.
+The clinical trial examines safety, effectiveness, and the interaction between the drug and the body.

 Showing trials for